Anjana984/Notepad_Mini_Project/README.md

 1.Clone or copy paste the code in to your pc
 --------------------------------------------
-2.Right click on the project and pres Run as-> java project
+2.Right click on the project and pres Run as-> java project or just clock on play/run button
 -------------------------------------------------------------
 _**Additional Notes**_